tatsath/FinAILab_documentation/unsup/pca.rst

    components as column vectors.

-   As shown above, both Eigen decomposition and SVD tell us that using PCA is effec‐ tively looking at the initial data from a different angle.
+   As shown above, both Eigen decomposition and SVD tell us that using PCA is effectively looking at the initial data from a different angle.
 Both will always give the same answer; however, SVD can be much more efficient than Eigen decomposition, as it is able to handle sparse matrices (those which contain very few nonzero elements).
 In